Machine-Needle Know-How

 by Lydia Morgan

-At one time, only one type of machine needle was available to home sewers, and the sole choice involved was size.
-But today, home sewers can choose from a wide variety of needle types in their quest for trouble-free sewing .
+At one time, only one type of machine needle was available to home sewers.
+The sole choice involved was size.
+But today, home sewers can choose from a wide variety of needle types in their quest for trouble free sewing .

-Several things can determine the type of needle to pick: the fabric you’re using; the thread you’ve chosen (for example, metallic or embroidery); or the type of stitch you plan (for instance, topstitching or hemstitching).
-When you’re doing regular, not decorative, sewing, the type of fabric determines the shape of the needle’s point, and the fabric’s weight determines the needles’ size.
+Several things can determine the type of needle to pick.
+The fabric you’re using.
+The thread you’ve chosen (for example, metallic or embroidery).
+Or the type of stitch you plan (for instance, topstitching or hemstitching).
+When you’re doing regular, not decorative, sewing, the type of fabric determines the shape of the needle’s point.
+The fabric’s weight determines the needles’ size.

 But before deciding on a needle, you first need to know the needle system your machine uses.
 Unlike commercial machines, which use a variety of needle systems, almost all home-sewing machines use a 130/705H needle system—designated on the needle case between the needle’s name and size (other letters indicate needle type, such as M for Microtex or Q for quilting).
 Your machine’s needle system never changes, regardless of the size or type of needle you use.